 In instances where the two positive poles are along the same major street, you'll be able to watch development literally crawl from each end until it finally meets in the middle, and whole block faces are solid.

 In neighborhoods where demand is fairly weak, you can see this improvement along one block without any significant progress on the adjacent blocks.

 However, once the ends are about to meet in the middle, investors start trying to out-do one another in selecting the next area, so you'll see them jump over to a nearby block to take a risk.

 We know that some of you are despairing of finding even one strong area in your neighborhood and are looking instead for solutions to concentrated poverty.
 In that case you need to try a variation of strategy 4.
 Look for the closest relatively healthy neighborhoods to the north and south of you, or east and west of you; it really doesn't matter which.
 Then begin to work on your own neighborhood by prioritizing your blocks that are the closest to these areas of relatively health, even if they are a mile or two away.
 We know that could seem very discouraging, but it is likely that your recovery will be an extension of some other neighborhood's assets.

 We've given you four strategies from which to choose, as though these are clean, simple models.
 The real world will not be as neat and tidy, but if you recognize the sequence you'd like to see redevelopment following, you will be much more focused in your efforts.

 If other developers step in and mess up your grand plan, just consider that a gain.
 You may have to regroup more than once to reconsider the strategy you want to follow.

 Because all of this is so complex, if you're going to be a neighborhood activist, build a strong knowledge base.
 Too often leaders simply try to repeat success stories from somewhere else.
 That might not work.

-can use the search box at the upper right hand corner of the page, or check out our Sitemap.
+can use the search box in the left column or bottom of the page, or check out our Sitemap.